Vinca

-Vinca (/ˈvɪŋkə/; Latin: vincire "to bind, fetter") is an Old World genus of flowering plants in the family Apocynaceae.
+Vinca (/ˈvɪŋkə/; from Latin vincire "to bind, fetter") is an Old World genus of flowering plants in the family Apocynaceae.
 The English name periwinkle is shared with the related genus Catharanthus (and with the mollusc Littorina littorea).
 Some Vinca species are cultivated but have also spread invasively.
 Additionally, some species have medicinal uses.
 The most widespread species is Vinca minor.